AnonymousSubmission71/SEAMS-25-artifact-71/README.md

 1. **Stop All Previous Terminals:**

-   Ensure all previously running terminals are stopped.
+   Ensure all previously running terminals are stopped (including any rogue zombie processes).
 Also make sure to terminate any containers still running (to start from a clean-slate)

   ```bash
    docker stop $(docker ps -q) && docker rm $(docker ps -aq)